nextsimhub/nextsimdg/docs/installation.rst

 Installation
 ============

-First step to install neXtSIM is to download this repository :
+First step to install nextSIM-DG is to download this repository :

 .. code::